jahidulStelligent/stelligent-u/11-parameter-store/README.md

 Read [Using Dynamic References to Specify Template Values](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html).
 Why can't you use that feature directly to read "middle-name" and show it in your web page?
+Secure String not supported by CloudFormation

 #### Question 2

 Can you use Secure String as an `AWS::SSM::Parameter::Value` type in a CloudFormation stack?
+- No
 ## Further Reading

 - Amazon recently [introduced](https://aws.amazon.com/blogs/aws/aws-secrets-manager-store-distribute-and-rotate-credentials-securely/)